espressif/esp-faq/docs/en/software-framework/peripherals/usb.rst

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - Yes, the USB device uses the tinyusb protocol stack, including mount and umount callback functions to response the USB plugging and unplugging events.
-  - It should be noted that if this device is a self-powered USB device, please reserve a VBUS detection pin if you need to detect plugging and unplugging actions when it is powered on.
-For detail, please refer to `Solution of Self-Powered USB Device <https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/esp32/usb/usb_device_self_power.html>__`.
+  - Please note that if the device is a self-powered USB device and you need to detect the plug and unplug action without power off, please reserve the VBUS detection pin.
+Refer to the `Self-Powered USB Device Solution <https://docs.espressif.com/projects/esp-iot-solution/en/latest/usb/usb_overview/usb_device_self_power.html>`_.

 ---------------------